eProsima/vulcanexus/docs/rst/tutorials/core/wifi/easy_mode/easy_mode_cli.rst

 This tutorial demonstrates the CLI usage of new :ref:`easy_mode` feature in *Vulcanexus*, serving as a follow up of the :ref:`easy_mode_tutorial`.
-We will run two talkers and two listeners distributed across different hosts and domains and we will use the :ref:`easy_mode` CLI to connect and disconnect them as needed.
+We will run two talkers and two listeners distributed across different hosts and domains and we will use the :ref:`easy_mode_cli` to connect and disconnect them as needed.

 .. note::

-  * The :ref:`easy_mode` feature works automatically and does not require the use of any of the following CLI commands in order to work.
+    The :ref:`easy_mode` feature works automatically and does not require the use of any of the following CLI commands in order to work.
     However, the following CLI commands  can be useful in certain complex scenarios.